RegardsOss/RegardsOss.github.io/docs/development/services/storage/conception.md

 ### Quota

-The quota represents the total amount of data (in bytes) a user can download before needing to wait to download more files.
+The quota represents the total number of **files** a user can download.
+Each downloaded file costs **1 quota unit**, regardless of its size.

 When downloading a file using the [Catalog](../catalog/overview.md) microservice, the storage microservice checks whether the user has exceeded their **maximum quota**.
 If the quota is exceeded, the download is blocked, and an error